Season 1: "Signs and Portents"

 Five miles long, Babylon 5 is divided into separate, discrete sections that rotate at differing speeds to provide different gravities to accommodate those who come to the station.
 It boasts the latest in defensive weaponry from Earthforce R&D, enough to hold off a large Centauri war cruiser -- a capability, unfortunately, which has been put to the test.
 Of course, even the best weapons Earth has to offer would be useless if the Shadows attacked.
 Luckily, the station isn't alone.

 As for locations inside B-5...we've designed a number of very different looks and locations to give it a non-claustrophobic feel.
 By virtue of being patterned physically after the work of such scientists as Gerard K. O'Neill, the absolute center of the elongated station (which revolves to provide gravity) is a sort of hollow-world look, with fields and hydroponic gardens along the 360-degree circular section (which is about a half-mile, or a mile across)...and as you get closer to the absolute center, where a transport tube cuts from one end of the station to the other, naturally you get less and less gravity until you can literally hang suspended.
 This area is known as the Garden.

 And there are living areas designed to accommodate different environments and atmospheres and conditions.
 The alien sectors are off-limits to humans without protection (breathing gear and other measures).
 Similarly, a heavy CO2 breather or methane breather would have to wear an encounter suit to travel among the humans on the station.
-In addition, the B-5 station is actually made up of several independent (though connected) sections, each revolving at a different speed in order to create alternative areas of gravity.

 A map of the station.